ngkc1996/teamsbot/readmes/README-Azure-Setup.md

 - Upon creation, to change the pricing plan, go to the newly created App Service.
 	- App Service Plan > Change App Service Plan
 	- Select an existing plan or create a new one.
-	- Delete the default App Service Plan, whcih has the same name as your App Service.
+	- Delete the default App Service Plan, which has the same name as your App Service.
 - Return to https://www.qnamaker.ai/Create to finish creating your KB.

 ### Importing